Memorial running game shines in physical scrimmage with Bulldogs - Port Arthur News

 Barrow said the scrimmage helped show his team where they stood from a conditioning standpoint.

-“We weren’t bad,” he said.
 “When we recognize that, we have to fight through it and not be surprised by it.
 Some of them might not have felt that before in a game.
-That adrenaline and all of the anxiety that comes with it, we jus have to make sure we know that feeling is there and we push through and not let it affect our play.”
+That adrenaline and all of the anxiety that comes with it, we just have to make sure we know that feeling is there and we push through and not let it affect our play.”

 Nederland will play West Orange-Stark at Bulldog Stadium for the season opener, while the Titans will travel to Prairie View A&M for a match against Lancaster.